gfrison/gfrison.github.io/_posts/2026-01-31-pull-down-programming-complexity-kubrick.md

 ### Relation algebra

 I think one of the main complexity drivers is the impedance mismatch between query and programming languages.
-Those idiosyncratisms are usually mediated by ORMs frameworks but their [slippery slope](https://www.odbms.org/wp-content/uploads/2013/11/031.01-Neward-The-Vietnam-of-Computer-Science-June-2006.pdf) can trigger more problems than they solve.
+Those idiosyncratisms are usually mediated by ORMs frameworks but their slippery slope[^orm] can trigger more problems than they solve.
 Relation algebra is the basic foundation of database theory and when combined with programming constrols, it provides a smooth experience for data-programming.

 <figure style="width: 70%; margin: auto; text-align: center;">
   <img src="/assets/pull-down/join.png" alt="Relation Algebra as a unifying layer"/>